hwoodall106/fhirsqldemo/README.md

 ### The FHIR Server:

-Instructions at https://docs.intersystems.com/irisforhealth20221/csp/docbook/DocBook.UI.Page.cls?KEY=HXFHIR_server_install, or use our instance i-04d2542875fdd193a named UKFHIRSERVER on the UK Sales Engineering AWS account.
+Installation instructions at https://docs.intersystems.com/irisforhealth20221/csp/docbook/DocBook.UI.Page.cls?KEY=HXFHIR_server_install, or use our instance i-04d2542875fdd193a named UKFHIRSERVER on the UK Sales Engineering AWS account (access as in the 'To explore our existing demo' section)

-To load your generated data onto the
+If you want to load your generated data onto the instance:
+ - Edit the directory variable in postall.py to your output folder in the Synthea directory
+ - Add your IP to the S